torvalds/linux/Documentation/process/applying-patches.rst

 The linux-next tree is daily updated, and includes the -mm patches.
-Both are in constant flux and contains many experimental features, a lot of debugging patches not appropriate for mainline etc., and is the most experimental of the branches described in this document.
+Both are in constant flux and contains many experimental features, a lot of deging patches not appropriate for mainline etc., and is the most experimental of the branches described in this document.

 These patches are not appropriate for use on systems that are supposed to be